 Men’s Basketball – $5,057,000

 After seventeen seasons at the University of Louisville, Rick Pitino is currently unemployed, having been fired amidst a “pay for play” scandal involving new recruits and Adidas.
-Though he had great success at Louisville, it can be seen as a kind of “second life” of coaching college ball; prior to coming to Louisville in 2001, Pitino was famous for his coaching success at the University of Kentucky.
+Though he had great success for the Louisville Cardinals, it can be seen as a kind of “second life” of coaching college ball; prior to coming to Louisville in 2001, Pitino was famous for his coaching success at the University of Kentucky.

 Pitino began his career as an assistant coach in 1974 at the University of Hawaii, before going to Syracuse.
 He first became a head coach for Boston University in 1978, and then went back to assistant coaching, though in the NBA, with the New York Knicks in 1983.
 After that point, he has only been a head coach, alternating between college and NBA, with positions at Providence College, the New York Knicks, Kentucky in 1989–97, the Boston Celtics, and finally, Louisville.